 Short-Term vs. Long-Term Loan

-A loan is a principle amount that is received by the borrower from the lender as a debt for a certain period of time for the repayment of the principle with an assigned interest.
-Loans can be provided by financial institutions, banks, or peer-to-peer etc. Loans differ by their features such as the need of the loan, repayment period, the place where it is borrowed from and the time taken for it to get approved.
-Depending upon the need of the borrower a loan is chosen.
-The different loans that are offered in the present market are secured loans, unsecured loans, demand loans and subsidised loans.
-In the present system loans are viewed as two types that are short term loans and long term loans.
-This differentiation is mainly recognised as the involved repayment period of the loan as the main aspect.
+A loan is a principal amount that is received by the borrower from the lender as a debt for a certain period of time for the repayment of the principle with an assigned interest.
+Loans can be provided by financial institutions, banks, peer-to-peer, etc. Loans differ by their features such as the need for the loan, repayment period, the place where it is borrowed from, and the time taken for it to get approved.
+Depending upon the needs of the borrower a loan is chosen.
+The different loans that are offered in the present market are secured loans, unsecured loans, demand loans, and subsidized loans.
+In the present system, loans are viewed as two types that are short-term loans and long-term loans.
+This differentiation is mainly recognized as the involved repayment period of the loan as the main aspect.

 Typical Long-Term Loans:

-The long-term loans are usually bank loans that have a loan repayment period varying from few months to years.
-The most common among the long term loans are mortgage loans, education loans or vehicle loans.
+Long-term loans are usually bank loans that have a loan repayment period varying from a few months to years.
+The most common among long-term loans are mortgage loans, education loans, or vehicle loans.
 These loans are not completely online as they require the physical presence of the borrower.
 The reason for the loan has to be specified and also the amount has to be used for the same purpose.
 Collateral is required on this type of loan acting as a surety.
 It is mostly preferred when you need to purchase assets and a higher amount is needed.

 Short-Term Loans: